Habiba-Abdelrehim/RL-MaxCut/README.md

 ## Overview

-This project implements and extends the **deterministic REINFORCE algorithm** proposed by Lu & Liu (2023) for solving the NP-hard **MaxCut** problem on sparse Ising graphs.
+This project implements and extends the **Deterministic REINFORCE algorithm** proposed by Lu & Liu (2023) for solving the NP-hard **MaxCut** problem on sparse Ising graphs.
 The MaxCut problem seeks to partition the nodes of a graph to maximize the number of edges between partitions, with applications in physics, network design, and combinatorial optimization.

 Our approach introduces: